LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 *local arrays* in kernels to support algorithm patterns like the C-style kernel above.
 When, using ``RAJA::launch``, the ``RAJA_TEAM_SHARED`` macro is used to create a GPU shared memory array when using the CUDA and HIP backends, static shared memory using SYCL is currently not supported.
-On the CPU allocating ``RAJA_TEAM_SHARED`` corresponds to allocating memory on the stack.
+On the CPU, allocating ``RAJA_TEAM_SHARED`` corresponds to allocating memory on the stack.
 Alternatively, one can allocated dynamic shared memory by specifying the amount in the ``RAJA::LaunchParams`` struct.
 Dynamic shared memory is supported with all